DanielKim512/LexicalAnalyzer/README.md

     F --> +F                Unary Plus
     E --> a                 Factor can be a constant
     E --> (e)               Factor can be an expression in parentheses

+    The production rule set conforms to the standard of an LL Grammar.
+It should be read from left to right.